hyperfocAIs/Attend/README.md

-# Attend
+Our attention is being stolen.

+**TAKE.
+IT.
+BACK.**

-Attend... to what matters.
+Attend - to what matters.

+# Overview